Loading...

 Scope: All 1-4 unit residential properties regardless of value or complexity.
 Non-residential properties with transaction value up to $250,000.

-Degree: Bachelor's degree or higher from an accredited institution
+Degree: Bachelor's degree or higher from an accredited college or university

 Scope: All types of real property regardless of value or complexity, including commercial, industrial, agricultural, and residential properties.